hungpham0411/guest-info-backend/src/README.md

+# src

 ## Create skeleton for new endpoint

 1. Define the endpoint in openapi.yml and set the following (see OpenAPI documentation [1]).
   a. `x-eov-operation-handler: endpoints`
   b. `operationId: foo` where foo is the name of the static method in Endpoints.
 2. Add a new static method to Endpoints (in endpoints.js) named `foo`.